Dyersville, Iowa: Law and government

-Dyersville's current Mayor is Jim Heavens.
-Dyersville is represented by Senator Pam Jochum (D-Dubuque) in the Iowa Senate, and Representative Nancy Dunkel (D-Dyersville) in the Iowa House of Representatives.
+Dyersville's current mayor is Jeff Jacque.
+Dyersville is represented by Senator Pam Jochum (D-Dubuque) in the Iowa Senate, and Representative Shannon Lundgren (R-Peosta) in the Iowa House of Representatives.
 At the federal level, it is within Iowa's 1st congressional district, represented by Ashley Hinson (R) in the U.S. House of Representatives.
 Dyersville, and all of Iowa, are represented by U.S. senators Chuck Grassley (R) and Joni Ernst (R).

 The U.S. Postal Service operates the Dyersville Post Office.

 Education

 Primary and secondary schools

 All public school students living in Dyersville are zoned to schools in the Western Dubuque Community School District.
 Elementary school students attend Dyersville Elementary School (in Dyersville) for grades K-5.
 Dyersville Elementary opened in 2011.
 As of 2020 it has about 292 students.
 Middle school students are zoned to Drexler Middle School (in Farley), and high school students are zoned to Western Dubuque High School in Epworth.